eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <img src="images/find_nhg_by_rnh.png" >
 </figure>

-3. Afterwards, zebra_rnh_fixup_depends() utilizes the rnh to locate the corresponding NHG, and proceeds with a two-step dataplane quick refresh based on the dependency relationships stored in NHG 74.
+3. zebra_rnh_fixup_depends() utilizes the rnh to locate the corresponding NHG, and proceeds with a two-step dataplane quick refresh based on the dependency relationships stored in NHG 74.
 - step a, get NHG 75 by "nhg_depends" field in struct nhg_hash_entry, replaces its path with NHG 90's, then make a quick refresh to dataplane for NHG 75
 - step b, get NHG 73 by using "nhg_dependents" field in struct nhg_hash_entry, then make a quick refresh to dataplane for NHG 73.
 There is no need to update NHG 73's path again, since these NHGs have unchanged dependencies in the current state, NHG 73 has five paths updated after the previous step